pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- We need support here too.
+- We need to support these too.
+- These feel like they should be pretty easy to me.